UpdatesNo Voting on Ukraine’s Election Day – for now, anyway

 Military Concerns Amid Election Discussions

-CNN recently talked to several service members, mostly those stationed on the eastern frontlines.
-Most agreed that having elections at this time would not be smart.
-People are worried not because they think soldiers won’t be able to vote but because an election could make things less stable at a time when things are already very unstable.
+CNN recently talked to several service members, primarily those stationed on the eastern frontlines.
+Most agreed that having elections at this time would not be wise.
+People are worried not because they think soldiers won’t be able to vote but because an election could make things less stable at a time when things are already precarious.

 The soldiers know that the ongoing battle could last for years, which could mean that elections are needed at some point.
 But the problems with security right now make the thought of elections useless and even dangerous.